Saas has zero user

 Check your analytics.
 If you don't have analytics set up yet, install something free today.
 Plausible, Fathom, or even Google Analytics.
 You can't fix what you can't see.

-Your first 10 users won't come from a viral launch.
-They'll come from going to one specific place where your people already talk about the problem you solve, and joining the conversation.
+Your first 10 users will come from one specific place where your people already talk about the problem you solve.
+Not from a viral launch.
+Not from five platforms at once.
+One community where you join the conversation.

 Pick one community.
 Not five.
 One.
 Here's how to choose it.